charltoncr/jsstrip/README.md

-With no flags jsstrip will convert a JavaScript file into two lines: one (or more) will be a comment block started on the first line of the JavaScript file; the other will be the entire JavaScript file without comments and unneeded whitespace.
+With no flags jsstrip will convert a JavaScript file into two lines: one (or more) will be a comment block started on the first line of the JavaScript file; the other line will be the entire JavaScript file without comments and unneeded whitespace.

 ## Installation